Hugo Lederer

-Professor Hugo Lederer (16 November 1871, in Znaim – 1 August 1940, in Berlin) was an Austro-Hungarian-born German sculptor.
+Hugo Lederer (16 November 1871 – 1 August 1940) was an Austro-Hungarian-born German sculptor.

+Biography

-Lederer studied in Dresden under sculptor John Schilling from 1890, then briefly under Christian Behrens.
+Lederer was born on 16 November 1871 in Znojmo.
+He studied in Dresden under sculptor John Schilling from 1890, then briefly under Christian Behrens.
 His greatest success came in 1902 with the commission for the Bismarck Monument in the center of Hamburg.
 In 1919 Lederer went to the Academy of Arts in Berlin; among his students was Josef Thorak.
 Lederer's last major work was for the Krupp organization.

-Lederer is buried in Wilmersdorfer Waldfriedhof in Stahnsdorf near Berlin.
+Lederer died on 1 August 1940 in Berlin.
+He is buried in Wilmersdorfer Waldfriedhof in Stahnsdorf near Berlin.